Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 - Imperial anything with lunch: A 10% barleywine with afternoon pulled pork means a nap by 2 PM.
 Match intensity to the occasion, not just the food.

 - Ignoring temperature: Cold beer is essential.
 A warm IPA with pulled pork is nobody's idea of a good time.
+Serve beer at 38-45°F for optimal refreshment and carbonation perception.

 Building a Pulled Pork Beer Flight